-The Arundel bedroom and its dressing room were used as an Operating Theatre and Recovery Room respectively during the First World War.
+Arundel bedroom and its dressing room were used as an Operating Theatre and Recovery Room respectively during the First World War.
 With the blessing of Lord Kitchener himself, Almina, the 5th Countess, turned the Castle into a military hospital, and lead a team of nurses to tend and care for officers and soldiers badly wounded on the front line.

 Mercia bedroom is noted for the charming four-poster bed decorated with 18th century silks and matching furniture.